Counsel, SEC Reporting and Compliance; Mergers and Acquisitions; Corporate Governance, Skadden, Arps, Slate, Meagher & Flom LLP

 In her pro bono practice, Ms. Lin has represented individuals seeking asylum in the United States.
 She has also advised not-for-profit organizations, including Grameen America and International Arts Movement.

-Michael Littenberg is a senior partner at Ropes & Gray.
+Michael Littenberg is a partner at Ropes & Gray.
 Michael is the global head of the firm’s ESG, CSR and Business and Human Rights practice.
 As part of his practice, for more than 30 years, Michael has been active in advising leading public and private companies on ESG, corporate social responsibility and business and human rights compliance matters, and he is widely viewed as one of the leading practitioners in this emerging area.

 Partner, Morrison Foerster